4 Days in NYC: The Ultimate (Massive) 4 Day New York Itinerary

 There’s no better way to kick off your 4 days in New York than with a peek inside one of the museums that make the city so famous!

-New York is littered with museums, from the enormous and iconic to the tiny and quirky, but for this first morning, opt for one of the big three:
+New York is littered with museums, from the enormous and iconic to the tiny and quirky, but for your first morning in the city, we recommend opting for one of the big 3.

 The Metropolitan Museum of Art (Upper East Side)